jennybell/bookmark-challenge/README.md

 > So that I can save a website
 > I would like to add the site's address and title to bookmark manager

+> As a user
+> So I can store bookmark data for later retrieval
+> I want to add a bookmark to Bookmark Manager

 # Set up instructions